CQWEO/COVEDUDE/README.md

         end
     end
 end)
-if Floor.Value == "Hotel" or Floor.Value == "Fools" then
+Tab2:Toggle("No Darkness Effect","Makes it so you can see further in dark rooms.",false,function(Bool)
-    Tab2:Toggle("No Darkness Effect","Makes it so you can see further in dark rooms.",false,function(Bool) NoDark = Bool
+        NoDark = Bool
         if CurrentRooms[LocalPlayer:GetAttribute("CurrentRoom")]:GetAttribute("IsDark") then
             local Color = not NoDark and Room:GetAttribute("IsDark") and Color3.new() or Color3.fromRGB(67, 51, 56)